Support-Ukraine-Love/web/README.md

    Preview Changes in subsequent section).
 1. Netlify uses `0.83.1` to build.
 Version `0.94.2` has also been used locally to build successfully.
+1. Style consistentcy: There is a 🌻 as the last line of every page.

 ⚠️ **Important** - Since this is a free GitHub account there's no way to formally protect the `main` branch.
 That said, please use